 The trenching process shall be made by open cut methods, except where boring or tunnelling method is specified by Chatham-Kent P.U.C. or representative.
 Mechanical equipment shall be suitable for the depth, soil type and type of trench required.
 Mechanical equipment shall not be used in locations where damage can occur to trees, buildings, culverts, or other property utilities or structures.
 In these situations hand excavation method shall be used.
+Trench excavations shall conform to the plans and drawings and in accordance with applicable codes.
+Where necessary, trench walls shall be shored or reinforced and all necessary precautions shall be taken to ensure a safe working environment.

-E.1.3.2.2.10 Rock During Excavation
+E.1.3.2.2.10 Rock during Excavation

-If an area of rock is identified during the trenching process, a minimum of 150 mm (6 inches) shall be over-excavated below the bottom of the pipe to allow an extra backfilling with granular material.
+If an area of rock is identified during the trenching process, a minimum of 150 mm (6 in) shall be over-excavated below the bottom of the pipe to allow an extra backfilling with granular material.
+All granular backfill material shall be Granular "B" Type 1 in OPSS 1010 or be approved excavated native granular material complying with the requirements of select subgrade material in OPSS 1010, and be approved for use by the Chatham-Kent P.U.C. or representative.
 In all cases, when unstable material is encountered on the bottom of the trench, an over excavation shall be made to a depth suitable for construction of a stable subgrade by using granular material, or any other material recommended in the geotechnical investigation.
 A layer of geotextile fabric shall be placed between the stabilization material and the bedding material.